 Co-teaching In and Through the Arts (C.I.T.A.)
 ProgRAM

 The C.I.T.A.
-“Co-teaching In and Through the Arts” program invites elementary teachers in the Menomonie School District to partner with AIM's teaching artists to explore and practice integrating the arts into their classrooms.
+Program invites elementary teachers in the Menomonie School District to partner with AIM's teaching artists to explore and practice integrating the arts into their classrooms.

-- Infused creativity into curriculum and instruction
+Infused creativity into curriculum and instruction

-- Strengthened classroom practice and student engagement
+Strengthened instruction and student engagement

-- Collaborative professional relationships
+Collaborative professional relationships

-- Increased confidence and joy in teaching
+Increased confidence and joy in teaching

-A C.I.T.A.
-MINI RESIDENCY IS:
+A MINI RESIDENCY IS:

 A creative and fun approach to teaching language arts, science, social studies, math, etc. by delivering instruction through an art form.

-A "no commitment" and "no pressure" way for teachers to try a new way of teaching.
+A "no commitment" and "no pressure" way for teachers to explore a creative way of teaching through an art form.